 What is Tango?

-In tango however, whilst various moves are given names, this is more for convenience when teaching than anything else.
+In tango, whilst various moves are given names, this is more for convenience when teaching than anything else.
 The names describe the action being performed, rather than the step, so for example a 'gancho' might refer to the follower's leg hooking round the leader's leg, but it might equally refer to the leader's leg hooking around the follower's leg, both partners hooking around each other's legs, hooking a leg around your own leg, or even in extreme stage-tango cases a leg hooking around your partner's body!
 These moves all look completely different but are all called 'gancho'.
 So why do we bother?

 The names refer to the techniques being used rather than being a unique identifier for that particular step.
 They describe the action in general terms, but it is up to the leader and follower to decide in the moment what form the action will take.